demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-recipient-policy-list

 ***
 List recipient policies.
-If a ID is given, the command will return the information about the wanted recipient policy.
+If an ID is given, the command will return the information about the specified recipient policy.

 #### Base Command